routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 The `router-link` directive accepts an array of instructions.

 In later examples we will dive deeply into the meaning of the array.
-For now we just need to pass a string with the route name we want to activate:
+For now we just pass an array with a single string representing the route name we want to activate:

 {% highlight html %}
 <a [router-link]="['/Homepage']">Homepage</a>
 {% endhighlight %}

-When clicked, this will activate the route called `Homepage`, which is a route we configured earlier using the `@RouteConfig` decorator.
+When clicked, the link will activate the route called `Homepage`, which is a route we configured earlier using the `@RouteConfig` decorator.

 # Final result

+The result is a very simple application with a header bar that contains 2 links.

+Clicking a link updates the content accordingly:

 <iframe class="rbe-iframe--plunk" src="http://embed.plnkr.co/f2SM6AVJTBjL77j81jEA/preview"></iframe>